TejasQ/tejaskumar.com/README.md

 ### Trolling

 This website is meant to be _fun_ and _funny_ and all kinds of wonderful.
-Here are two things that I use to try and keep it ful.
+Here are two ways that I try and keep it fun.

 #### Tej-variants

 On every load of the web page, a different "nickname" of mine is displayed.
 I call these "Tej-variants".
-[See for yourself!](https://tejaskumar.com) You could [add your own](https://github.com/TejasQ/tejaskumar.com/edit/master/util/tej-variants.ts) interesting Tej-variant (like Tejackson or something) if you like.
+[See for yourself!](https://tejaskumar.com) You could [add your own](https://github.com/TejasQ/tejaskumar.com/edit/master/util/tej-variants.ts) interesting Tej-variant (like **Tejackson** or something) if you like.

 #### Photos